America’s Packard Museum

 Johnston Farm & Indian Agency

 The Johnston Farm & Indian Agency tells the story of the early events that helped shape Ohio, from the establishment of the Pickawillany village in 1747 to Camp Piqua in 1862.
 Against the backdrop of the home and farm of Col. John Johnston, the Woodland Indian and Canal Museum, and a restored stretch of the Miami and Erie Canal, the past is preserved and brought to life for visitors.facebook_account

 The Miami Valley Veterans Museum honors and preserves the memory of local veterans through a museum dedicated to their contributions to creating and protecting the freedoms that we as Americans enjoy.
 The museum serves as an educational tool that teaches youth about our military involvement throughout the world.

 Miamisburg Historical Society

 The Miamisburg Historical Society operates Heritage Village in downtown Miamisburg, which includes the Gebhart Tavern Museum, the Kercher Pioneer Home, and the Gebhart Smokehouse.
-The Heritage Village is open June through October on Sundays, 2–5p.m.
+The Heritage Village is open June through October on Sundays, 2–5pm.
 There are docents, often in costume, to give tours and the history of the buildings.
-The 10th annual Old Time Craft Day will be Sunday, October 22, 2017.facebook_account
+This year’s Fall Fest & Old Time Craft Day, held in conjunction with the City of Miamisburg at Riverfront Park, will be held Saturday, October 6, 2018.facebook_account

 Miamisburg Mound Park